Endersniper024/camera-proj-final-marigold/README.md

 # Camera Final Assignment - Marigold Reproduction

-This repository-style folder contains the code and evidence used for the final report section on Marigold depth estimation reproduction.
+This repository contains the code and evidence used for the final report section on Marigold depth estimation reproduction.

 ## Structure